-The researchers noticed that the shift in sailing activities is the right condition in the contemporary era.
+The researchers noticed that the shift in sailing activities is the proper condition in the contemporary era.
 The sea, which was the source of glory in the colonial era, had turned into a crisis when the Dutch controlled the archipelago's trading route system (Sulistyo, 2020).
 In the era following Indonesia's independence, uncertain sea conditions also made people have to change directions in search of other sources of livelihood.
 The government saw that the sea can still be a source of livelihood for the people, and has since moved marine activities to the tourism sector.
 This sector can directly become a new economy (Rahmatika & Suman, 2020).
 The economic growth of regional tourism, which is also driven by the central government, is an opportunity to maintain the sustainability of the tradition of serving the people.
 This potential can drive regional assets, such as local wisdom, culinary arts, and the beauty of the beaches.
 Beautiful beaches such as Bira, Bonto Bahari Subdistrict, Bulukumba can attract tourists' attention.
 The ships at the port in Bira are still visited by tourists and facilitate the mobility of residents who take cruises to the Selayar islands.
 In addition to the new orientation of the cruise ship tourism business, the potential of natural and marine resources also provides a source of livelihood for local residents.
 The pertaining sectors include the marine, plantation, agriculture, and mining sectors (Izudin et al., 2022).
-The eight villages in Bonto Bahari Sub-district, namely Bira, Ara, Darubiah, Tanah Lemo, Tanah Beru, Sapolohe, Benjala, and Lembanna, are categorized as self-help villages.
+The eight villages in Bonto Bahari Sub-district, namely Bira, Ara, Darubiah, Tanah Lemo, Tanah Beru, Sapolohe, Benjala, and Lembanna, are categorised as self-help villages.

 Indonesia's maritime sector crises: An implication to sociological theory

-The port as a center for community interactions and mobility was a sign of the sea’s glory in the era of the Islamic empire (Sulistiyono & Rochwulaningsih, 2013).
-This glorious phase was marked by the process of Islamization of coastal communities.
+The port as a center for community interactions and mobility was a sign of the sea's glory in the era of the Islamic empire (Sulistiyono & Rochwulaningsih, 2013).
+This glorious phase was marked by the process of Islamisation of coastal communities.
 With the policy of commercial shipping in the era of the Islamic empire, the port became a center for transactions for goods and services (Sulistiono, 2018).
 These commercial voyages formed a new axis for global trade that connected the archipelago's merchants in the port centers of Samudera Pasai, Melaka, Banten, Cirebon, Jepara, Tuban, Gresik, Madura, Kalimantan, Makassar, Maluku, and Timor as the territorial waters of the archipelago with Middle Eastern traders of Persia, Gujarat, and China.
 The arrival of Chinese, Persian, and Gujarati merchants created a new middle-class society that fuelled cultural development (Reid, 2001).
 The exchange of local commodities such as pepper, turmeric, cloves, ginger, salt, sandalwood, and agarwood with foreign products such as fragrances, fabrics, ceramics, copper, gold, and silver provided abundant benefits for indigenous people and immigrants (Andriati, 2012).